 When this is NOT the right tool

-Pivot tables on millions of rows (use BigQuery or a real BI tool), pivots requiring custom calculated fields beyond SUM/AVG/COUNT, or any analysis where the source data is messy enough that the pivot would lie regardless of who built it.
+Pivot tables on millions of rows (use BigQuery or a real BI tool), pivots needing custom calculated fields beyond SUM/AVG/COUNT, or any analysis where the source data is messy enough that the pivot would lie regardless of who built it.
 Clean the data first.

 Before you start